carlmylo/docu-rpcs3/pages/english/instruments/guitars/360-gh-xplorer.md

 ### Mapping

-To unmap a button, right click on a button.

 * For the best experience:
 	1. Go to the Start menu and look for "Set up USB game controllers," then open it.
 	2. Right click on "Guitar Hero X-plorer"